 1. Proximity to the City Center

 One way to ensure this is to set up your office near the city center.
-By doing so, you’ll be able to ensure that there are good transport links for those staff members who may live a bit far away.
-You can find many properties in San Antonio office space for rent that are near the city center.
+By doing so, you’ll be able to ensure that there are good transport links for those staff members who may live a bit further away.
+It is also important to ensure a strong wifi connection in the area.For example, if you’re based in Texas, you can find San Antonio office space for rent, with San Antonio being the second most populous city in Texas behind Houston.

 2. Clear and Straightforward Lease Terms